BZoennchen/supercollider-book/intro.md

 ## Silent Contributors

-I want to emphasize that this book is a mixture of my discoveries filtered and altert by my mind.
+I want to emphasize that this book is a mixture of my discoveries filtered and altered by my mind.
-The creator of my discoveries and the content of the materials I studied are silent contributors.
+The creators of my discoveries and the content of the materials I studied are silent contributors.
 Without the already existing material, I would not be able to learn SuperCollider or sound design in general.

 A special thank goes to [Eli Fieldsteel](https://www.elifieldsteel.com/), who provides multiple excellent courses for [SuperCollider](https://supercollider.github.io/) openly and for free via his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).